Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 Its value can be:

 - `change`, it's the default: the value and validity are updated on every change;
-- `blur`, the value and validity are then updated only when the field lose the focus.
+- `blur`, the value and validity are then updated only when the field lose the focus;
 - `submit`, the value and validity are then updated only when the parent form is submitted.

+So you can now do something like this:

     this.passwordCtrl = new FormControl('', {
       validators: Validators.required,